The Bruhat Order on Symmetric Groups via Intrinsic Coverings of Compositions: Removable and insertable compositions

-\begin{rem} By Theorem \ref{thm:codecovering2}, the insertion process on compositions allows us to obtain an algorithm to compute Monk's Rule for permutations (see Lascoux-Schützenberger \cite{LS82} for the Schubert polynomials theory).
-It says that given a permutation $w\in S_{\infty}$, denote by $\mathfrak{S}_{w}$ the Schubert polynomial for $w$.
-Then,
+Similarly, Theorem \ref{thm:codecovering2} provides an insertion process on compositions that leads to an algorithm for computing Monk's Rule for permutations (see Lascoux-Schützenberger \cite{LS82} for the Schubert polynomials theory).
+Specifically, for a permutation $w\in S_{\infty}$, let $\mathfrak{S}_{w}$ denote the corresponding Schubert polynomial.
+Then: